When the 18th Amendment to the Constitution took effect on January 17, 1920, New England’s taverns suddenly became speakeasies.

 Cave is now open from 9 pm to midnight with a late-night menu, televised sports and occasional entertainment.

 Mount Washington Hotel, 310 Mount Washington Rd., Bretton Woods, N.H.

 Camille’s Roman Garden, Providence

-Camille’s Roman Garden opened the year before Prohibition as Marconi’s, after the inventor of the wireless.
+Camille’s Roman Garden opened the year before Prohibition as Marconi’s, after the pioneer of long-distance radio transmission.
 It spent its first five years on Atwells Avenue.
 Then it moved around the corner to a 19th century mansion on Bradford Street near the entrance to Federal Hill.

 Rhode Island, like Connecticut, didn’t ratify the 18th Amendment, and, like the rest of New England, it pretty much ignored the ban on spirits.
 Camille’s put curtains on the private alcoves that ring the dining area.
-Behind those curtains, patrons drank booze made in the cellar out of coffee cups.
+Behind those curtains, patrons drank booze made in the cellar.

 Frank Sinatra especially liked Camille’s Italian wedding soup, and once burped on stage in Providence.
 He then said, “”Excuse me, but I just had the most wonderful food at Camille’s Roman Garden.”

-Camille’s is now an Italian restaurant serving seafood.
-The owner sold it in 2001, and expected the buyer to demolish it.
+The owner sold Camille’s in 2001, and expected the buyer to demolish it.
 Instead, the buyer renovated Camille’s and now serves fine Italian food.

 Camille’s at 71 Bradford St., Providence, R.I.